Using Pinterest for Travel Bloggers and Businesses

 - according to comScore, almost 50% of US travel pinners are seeking ideas to plan their next trip.

-Secondly, Pinterest itself sees big value in the travel niche, too, and recently shared that search terms or keywords like:
+Secondly, Pinterest itself sees big value in the travel niche, too, and prior to co vid shared that search terms or keywords like:

 - Less traveled islands